ihmccreery/sjfnw/docs/tests/intro-to-testing.md

 Django and Python provide a lot of tools/infrastructure for testing.
 To start:

-- Due to our [database settings](https://github.com/aisapatino/sjfnw/blob/master/sjfnw/settings.py#L33), the tests will use a sqlite3 database (in-memory and much faster than using a local mysql).
+- Tests use a sqlite3 database, which is in-memory and much faster than using mysql. (configured in [`settings.py`](https://github.com/aisapatino/sjfnw/blob/master/sjfnw/settings.py#L33))
-- A test databases is created at the start and destroyed after all tests have run.
+- A test database is created at the start and destroyed after all tests have run.
 Between tests, the database is restored to its prior state, so one test's changes in the db should not affect another test.
 - If fixtures are specified, they will be loaded into the db before each test.

 All of our test classes inherit from [`django.test.TestCase`](https://docs.djangoproject.com/en/1.8/topics/testing/overview/#testcase), which inherits from Python's [`unittest.TestCase`](https://docs.python.org/2/library/unittest.html#unittest.TestCase).
 This provides all our test classes with